Riviera: The Promised Land

-Riviera: The Promised Land (Note: Riviera: The Promised Land (リヴィエラ ～約束の地リヴィエラ～, Riviera: Yakusoku no Chi Riviera)) is a role-playing video game originally produced in 2002 by Sting Entertainment for WonderSwan Color as the first episode of the Dept. Heaven series of games.
-The game was later introduced to Nintendo's Game Boy Advance in 2004, which Atlus USA released in North America in 2005.
+Riviera: The Promised Land (Note: Riviera: The Promised Land (リヴィエラ ～約束の地リヴィエラ～, Riviera: Yakusoku no Chi Riviera)) is a 2002 role-playing video game developed by Sting Entertainment.
+It was originally released for WonderSwan Color as the first episode of the Dept. Heaven series of games.
+It was later ported to Nintendo's Game Boy Advance in 2004, which Atlus USA released in North America in 2005.
 An enhanced remake was released for the PlayStation Portable in November 2006, and was released in July 2007 in North America by Atlus USA.
 In July 2023, an HD remaster was announced for Microsoft Windows, Nintendo Switch, iOS and Android.
-The HD remaster released on Steam in July 2024.
+The HD remaster released for Windows in July 2024.

 The player takes the role of Ein, a Grim Angel, who must battle against demons as well as antagonistic Grim Angels to seal away the four entities of evil known as the Accursed.
 He is accompanied by four heroines—Fia, Lina, Serene and Cierra—as well as his cat-like familiar Rose.
 Riviera also contains dating sim elements, as the hero can achieve multiple endings with the supporting characters through decisions made throughout the game.